modcomlearning/web/README.md

 Then on Any Browser type  http://127.0.0.1:5000/   on Address Bar.

-Your SkyGarden Site is Up!
+Your SokoGarden Site is Up!
 ![image](https://user-images.githubusercontent.com/66998462/221870122-1b14dde5-d2a7-4acf-9515-0b235a7fb508.png)